Battle of Fort Oswego: Defenses at Oswego

 The complex of defenses at Oswego consisted of three separate forts.
 On the east side of the Oswego River lay Fort Ontario, a log fortification which was constructed in 1755, was sited on a rise overlooking the mouth of the river.
 It was garrisoned by 370 men from Pepperrell's Regiment, and was in fairly good repair.
 Fort Oswego was on the west side of the river, and had a central structure of stone and clay surrounded by earthworks to the south and west, but fully exposed to Fort Ontario, across the river.
 A recently constructed Fort George (called "Fort Rascal" by one of Shirley's Regiment, which occupied Fort Oswego) consisted of an incomplete wooden palisade fort that lacked even loopholes through which defenders could fire, and was occupied by 150 New Jersey militiamen.
-The latter two forts did not have very much shelter for the occupying garrison, and there were only a few cannon for the entire complex of defenses.
+The latter two forts did not have very much shelter for the occupying garrison, and there were only a few cannons for the entire complex of defenses.

 Significant elements of the two Massachusetts regiments, which were under the overall command of Colonel James Mercer of Pepperrell's Regiment, had overwintered there, and suffered significantly due to the shortage of supplies, especially food.
 Many men died during the winter from diseases such as scurvy, and there had been serious discussion of abandoning the position for want of supplies.
 While the garrison nominally approached 2,000 men in size, less than 1,200 men were fit for duty.

 French approach

-Montcalm left Carillon on July 16 under the command of the Chevalier de Levis, reaching Montreal three days later.
+Montcalm left Carillon on July 16 under the command of the Chevalier de Levis, reaching Montreal four days later.
 Two days later he left for Fort Frontenac, where French troops were gathering along with a large company of Indians.
 French forces included the battalions of La Sarre, Guyenne, and Béarn, troupes de la marine, and colonial militia, while Indians, numbering about 250, came from all over the territories of New France.
 The total size of the force was reckoned to be 3,000 men.
 The governor's brother, François-Pierre de Rigaud, led an advance force of 700 to meet with Villiers' force at Sackett Harbor before the main force set out on August 4.
 Crossing at night to what is now called Wolfe Island, the vanguard of the main body spent the day there before crossing at night to Sackett's Harbor.
 By August 8 the entire force was assembled there, and set out the next day for Oswego.

 On August 9, troops under Rigaud and Villiers marched overland toward Oswego, while Montcalm and the remaining force moved close to the shore in bateaux, landing about 2 mi east of Fort Ontario early on August 10.
 Their stealth in movement was successful, and the British did not discover them until a small patrol boat spotted them the next morning.
 Larger boats sent by the British were driven away by the French field artillery.